ilnp/ilnp-public-1/README.md

 2. A modifictaion to glibc so that names for nodes in `/etc/hosts` can be mapped to ILNP Identifier-Locator Vector (I-IV) values, and passed up to applications in `struct addrinfo` via calls to `getaddrinfo(3)`.

 Both are needed.

+## Thank you

+My thanks to you for your interest in ILNP!

+Cheers,
+--/Saleem
+_Saleem Bhatti, ILNP Project Lead_